Ultimate NYC Bucket List

 Stroll around Central Park in the fall.
 Nothing like the vibrant colors of the fall foliage!

 Go to the Coney Island Mermaid Parade.
-Another can’t-miss event in Coney Island is the annual Mermaid Parade held in September.
+Another can’t-miss event is Coney Island’s annual Mermaid Parade, which has been running since 1983!
 Dress up like a mermaid and join the fun!

 Attend the Village Halloween Parade.
-This crazy Halloween parade held every year in Greenwich Village can’t be missed.
-Be sure to watch (or participate in it!) at least once.
+You can’t miss this crazy Halloween parade held every year in October in Greenwich Village.
+Be sure to watch (or participate in it!) at least once on your NYC bucket list.
+It’s free to watch but you’ll need a ticket to participate in the parade.

 Explore Open House New York.
-Every October, this organization holds an event where you can get free entry into some of New York’s most interesting and historic buildings that are normally closed to the public, such as City Hall or some of the Upper East Side’s most famous mansions.
+Every October, the Open House New York organization holds an event where you can get free entry into some of the city’s most interesting and historic buildings that are normally closed to the public, such as City Hall or some of the Upper East Side’s most famous mansions.
+If you’re an architecture and urban design nerd like me, this is one New York bucket list item you must do!

 Indulge in banana pudding from Magnolia Bakery.
 It’s so fluffy and delicious!